A full review of Glossika, one of the few language learning apps we think you need.

 I tried this, with Korean.
 I’ve learned tons of languages, and am used to being overwhelmed and uncomfortable.
 But the result was that I was confused a lot of the time and I learned slowly.

 Contrast with Arabic, where I spent two weeks with a book first and learned conjugation, some words and the way sentences work.
-I started Glossika and even though their placement test still only put me at the very bottom rung, I actually progressed and learned.
+Then I started Glossika.
+Even though their placement test only put me at the very bottom rung, I actually progressed and learned.

-Here’s what I think you should know before you start using Glossika:
+Here’s what you should know before you start using Glossika:

-- How verbs are conjugated, at least in most common forms (present, perfect, simple past, simple future, imperative)
+- Verb conjugation, at least in most common forms (present, perfect, simple past, simple future, imperative)